 For small investors, it’s better to trade the S&P 500 index via ETFs or CFDs due to the use of leverage.
 When trading SPDR S&P 500 ETF, traders can go both long and short.
 So, you can profit even when the market goes down.

 We’re going to share with you our favorite S&P trading strategy.

 S&P Trading Strategy

-Having a systematic methodology for trading the SPX is of utmost importance.
+Having a systematic methodology to trading SPX is of utmost importance.

 Over the long run, the S&P 500 index has the tendency to gradually climb and every once in a while we get sharp sell-offs that can lead to stock market recessions.
 And the process repeats all over again, due to the fractal trading nature of the S&P 500 price.

 You can see some example of this in the S&P 500 chart below:

 Now, what’s the main takeaway from the above S&P 500 chart?